dhruvg029/dhruvg029/README.md

 - 👩‍💻 Data Scientist at [Fractal.ai](https://fractal.ai/), and a Data Science, Data Analytics and a Machine Learning enthusiast.
 - 🎓 B.Tech in Information Technology at Delhi Technological University, India.
-- 👯 Strong skillsets related to Computer Vision, Machine Learning, Deep Learning and Artifical Intelligence.
+- 👯 Experience in Computer Vision, Machine Learning, Deep Learning and Artifical Intelligence.
 - ⚡ Like to play the synthesizer and cook in my free time!
 Also a fan of Netflix shows and series! :D

 I am passionate about coding and implementing different algorithms in many open source as well as personal projects.
 Working in various companies like [Fractal](https://fractal.ai/), [Noetic LogistieX](https://www.logistiex.com/) and [DVIEW.AI](http://dview.ai/) as an intern has helped me gain relevant experience for the same.